montali/vrije-ai/Multi-Agent Systems/2 - Game Theory.md

 Note that by splitting simultaneous games into random sequential games, it makes sense that minimax and maximin agree: **Minimax theorem**.

 The **regret** states how better we could have gone choosing a different alternative than what was choosen using minimax.
+To perform regret minimisation for the row player, we compute max(row)-min(row) and pick the row having the minimum value.

 ## Nash equilibrium

 This is a generalization for minimax/maximin in non-zero-sum games.
 This was introduced by Nash in 1950, and it's not a solution, just a solution **condition**.
 This is formally a strategy $s_i^*$ for player $i$ when they're all playing the **best response to one another**.
 For every other strategy they could play, the (strict) Nash equilibrium strategy is (strictly) better.
 This is a **no regret/self-enforcing** strategy, in which no player has the incentive to unilaterally deviate.
 To compute it, we **find the mutual best responses**, and we check whether there's a cell that has best responses for both players.

-We know, thanks to the NAsh theorem, that a **finite strategic game** has at **least one Nash equilibtrium**.
+We know, due to the Nash theorem, that a **finite strategic game** has at **least one Nash equilibtrium**.

-A finite game could have mone or multiple pure-strategy NE.
+A finite game could have one or multiple pure-strategy NE.
 If there's just one, it's easy to decide.
 If there are multiple, we still need to pick one. *Schelling's focal points* help us in picking the one that is the *most natural*.

 If there's a pure NE we find it looking at the table and finding *joint best responses.*

 Let's though have a look at a *mixed NE*.
 Think of the *matching pennies example* (you either have to pick heads or tails, if both choose the same, the row player gets +1, the column player gets -1, while if you fail to coordinate the row player gets -1 and the column +1).
 If you try to see whether there are pure NE, you'll find out that there aren't.
-Because of NAsh's theorem, we know that there has to be a *mixed strategy equilibrium*.
+Because of Nash's theorem, we know that there has to be a *mixed strategy equilibrium*.
 If you were to play this, it would actually be smart to randomize.
 If there's a slight discrepancy in the choices, the opponent may notice that you for example pick 51% heads and 49% tails.
 Intuitively, the equilibrium in this game would be playing both the choices with a probability of 50%.
 If you play that, the utility that you get will be the average of all the possible outcomes.
 You can do that for all the utilities and get
 $$
 u_{1}\left(s_{1}, s_{2}\right)=\frac{1}{4} u_{1}(H, H)+\frac{1}{4} u_{1}(T, H)+\frac{1}{4} u_{1}(H, T)+\frac{1}{4} u_{1}(T, T)=0
 $$